bun-press/bunpress/memory-bank/progress.md

 - **Phase 2**: Plugin system base implementation (100% complete)
 - **Phase 3**: Testing infrastructure (90% complete)
 - **Phase 4**: VitePress Feature Parity & Enhancements (90% complete)

+## Bun Feature Integration Progress

+We've made significant progress in enhancing BunPress to leverage Bun's native features:

+### Completed:
+- ✅ Updated `bunpress.config.ts` with new configuration options for bundling, dev server, and themes
+- ✅ Implemented HTML-first bundling in `bundler.ts` using HTMLRewriter and Bun.build
+- ✅ Created CSS processor module to handle CSS bundling and asset processing
+- ✅ Implemented theme builder to handle theme loading and asset processing
+- ✅ Added Hot Module Replacement capabilities to the development server
+- ✅ Created test files for new modules (bundler, css-processor, theme-builder, dev-server)

+### In Progress:
+- 🔄 Resolving linter errors in newly created modules
+- 🔄 Adding necessary dependencies like fast-glob
+- 🔄 Integrating new modules with the existing build system

+### Upcoming:
+- 📅 Update BunPress CLI to use the new bundler
+- 📅 Create documentation for the new bundling features
+- 📅 Add more comprehensive tests
+- 📅 Create benchmarks to measure performance improvements

+### Implementation Details:

+1. **HTML-first Bundling**:
+   - HTML files are used as entry points
+   - Assets (JS, CSS, images) are extracted from HTML using HTMLRewriter
+   - Assets are processed, optimized, and bundled based on their type
+   - HTML is updated with references to bundled assets

+2. **CSS Processing**:
+   - CSS files are processed with Bun's transform API
+   - Support for minification and source maps
+   - URL rewriting for assets with content hashing
+   - Multiple CSS files can be bundled together

+3. **Dev Server with HMR**:
+   - WebSocket-based hot module replacement
+   - CSS updates without page reloads
+   - File watcher with debouncing
+   - Client-side HMR runtime injected into HTML

+4. **Theme Building**:
+   - Themes are loaded from the themes directory
+   - Layout templates are processed and applied to content
+   - Theme assets are optimized and bundled
+   - Support for theme extensions and customization